 From any non-light-polluted region away from city lights, binoculars pointed at the belt show it immersed in a gorgeous multitude of faint stars like a swarm of fireflies.
 In truly rural areas, this faint, unnamed cluster is glimpsed with the naked eye.

-Betelgeuse stands about halfway between us and all those blue-white suns that make up the rest of the constellation.
+Betelgeuse is the largest star in all the heavens and stands about halfway between us and all those blue-white suns that make up the rest of the constellation.
 It’s the gateway to the fabulous city beyond, Orion’s dazzling sapphires that will adorn the early evening sky every year of our lives.